m4ttsch/omscs-notes-notes/operating-systems/distributed-shared-memory.md

 All of the nodes are **peers**: they all require accesses to the state located  elsewhere in the system and provide accesses to their local state.

-This is slightly different from "peer-to-peer" applications: it’s likely that there will still be some nodes that provide some overall configuration or management of the entire system.
+This is slightly different from "peer-to-peer" applications: it's likely that there will still be some nodes that provide some overall configuration or management of the entire system.
 In a peer-to-peer system, these tasks would still be performed cooperatively by all peers.

 ## Distributed Shared Memory (DSM)
 Distributed shared memory is a service that manages memory across multiple nodes so that applications will have the illusion that they are running on a single shared-memory machine.